-The Project includes the construction of a new registration building, bath house, maintenance and laundry building, 50 campsites, a pool, asphalt drives, and parking lots.
-The remainder of the proposed site improvements includes construction of site lighting, landscaping, stormwater controls, and utility connections.
+The Project includes the construction of a campground with several buildings, cabins, gravel drives, and a pool.
+The remainder of the proposed site improvements includes site lighting, landscaping, stormwater controls, and water and sewer infrastructure.
 The Project Site represents the area that will be disturbed as a result of the Project.